rventura20/LinuxClassRepo/Exams/Midterm/Readme.md

 ![examInAction](Images/examInAction.png)

 ## Part 1
-You must make a PR on this repo containing your three exam questions by March 16th at Midnight.
+**You must make a PR on this repo containing your three exam questions by March 16th at Midnight**.
 Your code must work!
-Test it before giving me a PR.
-Talk to your friends and to me to make sure your code is good, or do the PR well in advance of the due date so we can sort it out.

-Sending me junk at 11:45 pm is a sure way to get a zero for this part of the exam.
+This is time sensitive, and the whole class needs you to make these good questions on time so I have a few days to polish it and work out any kinks before giving the exam on the 18th.

 ## Part 2
-Come to class and complete the exam you and your peers created in under XYZ minutes ( I dunno, maybe 5-10 minutes ).
+Come to class and complete the exam you and your peers created in under XYZ minutes, probably 15 minutes at the end of class.

 ## Grading
 50% for making good exam questions